 What's New at IBEW 697

-Hoosiers aged 60 and above are now eligible to get COVID-19 vaccinations, the Indiana Department of Health announced this morning.
+All Hoosiers age 16 and above are now eligible to get COVID-19 vaccinations.

 People who do not have a computer or cell phone or those who need assistance scheduling an appointment can call 211 or contact one of Indiana’s Area Agencies on Aging, or AARP.
 Nearly 70 libraries around the state also are helping Hoosiers schedule appointments.